nychealth/coronavirus-data/README.md

 Please note that population estimates were updated on November 9, 2020 to reflect annual population estimates for all New Yorkers as of July 1, 2019.
 These estimates are prior to the COVID-19 outbreak, and therefore, do not represent any changes to NYC’s population as a result of COVID-related migration.

-Rates of cases, hospitalizations, and deaths for poverty and race/ethnicity groups were calculated using direct standardization for age at diagnosis and weighting by [the US 2000 standard population](https://www.cdc.gov/nchs/data/statnt/statnt20.pdf).
+Rates of cases, hospitalizations, and deaths for poverty and race/ethnicity groups were calculated using direct standardization for age at diagnosis, hospitalization, or death and weighting by [the US 2000 standard population](https://www.cdc.gov/nchs/data/statnt/statnt20.pdf).

 ## Demographic characteristics
 ### Geography: ZIP codes and ZCTAs